Exclusive economic zone of India: Summary of new claims

+Arabia Sea - India's 2025 revised new claims under review by CLCS

+As of early 2026, India is actively pursuing an expanded maritime claim, specifically focusing on its Extended Continental Shelf (ECS) in the Central Arabian Sea.
+The new claims are based on updated technical data from India's National Centre for Polar and Ocean Research (NCPOR), providing evidence that the seabed is a natural prolongation of India's landmass.
+In April 2025, after India's original 2009 claim was rejected by the Convention on the Continental Shelf (CLCS) in March 2023 due to objections from Pakistan regarding the Sir Creek area, India submitted revised partial claims for the Central Arabian Sea by splitting its submission to isolate disputed Sir Creek areas from uncontested ones, allowing the CLCS to review in the 64th CLCS session (August 2025), with ongoing consultations likely extending into 2026.
+If accepted, this extension, combined with the 2 million km^{2} EEZ, would give India control over a total seabed area of roughly 3.2 million km^{2}, nearly equal to its total landmass.
+In the Sir Creek dispute Pakistan objects to India's EEZ claims in the Western Arabian Sea, resulting in an EEZ claim overlap of 100 nautical miles.
+If granted, the total seabed area under Indian jurisdiction would nearly equal its terrestrial landmass, providing exclusive rights to explore polymetallic nodules and hydrocarbons.

+Bay of Bengal and the Indian Ocean - India's 2025 revised new claims under review by CLCS

+India has also claimed additional 300,000 square km in the Bay of Bengal and the Indian Ocean, which are under evaluation.

+2009-2010 claims by India - rejected by CLCS in March 2023 due to objections by Pakistan

-In 2010, based on the new 6,000 pages sedimentary and scientific evidence, India petitioned United Nations for increasing Indian EEZ from 200 nautical miles to 350 nautical miles.
+Earlier in 2009-2010, based on the new 6,000 pages sedimentary and scientific evidence, India petitioned United Nations for increasing Indian EEZ from 200 nautical miles to 350 nautical miles.
 Extension of EEZ from 200 to 350 nautical mile will almost double India's present EEZ.
 UNCLOS permits extension of EEZ beyond the usual 200 nautical miles limit, to a maximum of 350 nautical miles, if the evidence shows that continental shelf extends beyond 200 nautical miles.
 For the integrated management and mapping of the EEZ, India's Ministry of Earth Sciences (MoES) initiated an ongoing project in 1999 which was only 30% complete in 2018.
 A team of 60 scientists from several national institutes began undertaking multi-disciplinary studies on geo-scientific mapping, physiography, sedimentology, paleoclimatology and Himalayan tectonics, hydrology of India and monsoon of South Asia, mineral resource availability.
 Scientists and researchers involved in the studies come from several institutes and universities, such as the National Centre for Polar and Ocean Research (NCPOR), National Institute of Oceanography, India (NIO), National Institute of Ocean Technology (NIOT), Geological Survey of India (GSI) and many universities.
 These studies also enhance the preparedness against environmental hazards and socio-economic well-being of people living in Coastal India.